My Goodness Kitchen

 Instructions

 • Add the dried TVP to a bowl with a cup of warm/hot stock to hydrate.
-At this point, I also add all my spices to another smaller small bowl so I can throw them all in the pot together when needed.
+At this point, I also add all my spices to a small bowl so I can throw them all in the pot together when needed.

 • Stir in the crushed tomatoes.